hmcts/idam-forgerock-notify-client/README.md

 the same folder as the client.
 In order to change these values, please make a change in the `cnp-idam-packer` git repository. **Do not repack the file manually** as it will be overwritten by Ansible.

-1 java opts variable is required:
+2 java opts variables required:
 * `notifyApiKey` - the notification client api key.
+* `notifyApiTemplateId` - the notification client template id (fallback for when there is no language-specific template id).

 You will also have to specify the Gateway Implementation Class to use this notify client, which is: `uk.gov.hmcts.reform.idam.notify.client.NotifyService`.